Emergency Support Scheme

 As this Scheme is discretionary you have no right of appeal and our final decision will stand.

-If you would like to apply for an Emergency Payment or a Local Assistance Grant please click on the attached link.
+If you would like to apply for an Emergency Payment or a Local Assistance Grant please follow the attached link.

 Free internet access is available at all libraries, The Civic centre, John Wilkes House and the Edmonton Centre.